 In compliance with the Americans with Disabilities Act and other applicable federal and state laws, the hearings will be accessible to individuals with disabilities.
 Persons requiring auxiliary aids and services should contact the City Clerk at (309) 434-2240 X 0, preferably no later than five days before the hearing.
 Please note that cases are sometimes continued or postponed for various reasons (i.e lack of quorum, additional time needed, etc.).
-The date and circumstance of the continued or postponed hearing will be announced at the regularly scheduled meeting.
-The agenda and packet for the hearing will be available prior to the hearing on the City of Bloomington website at www.cityblm.org.
+The date and circumstance of the continued or postponed hearing will be available prior to the hearing on the City of Bloomington website at www.cityblm.org.